tekd/ga-worksheet/GA-worksheet.md

     Because there are many different ways people now can accses websites.

-2. Why is it important to center and narrow text on a webpage? (think visually)
+2. Why is it important to center and narrow text on a webpage? (think visually) To make the layout easier for the user to use.

-3. What does this line of HTML do to an object? `margin: 0 auto;`
+3. What does this line of HTML do to an object? `margin: 0 auto;` It gives the effect of the text being centerized.
+The "auto" part sets the margin on both left and right of the screen to an automatic distance.

 4. How does using `max-width` instead of `width` improve the readability of any webpage?
+    It restricts the text from expanding a certin point.

-5. The media query to the below  will not be activated unless…
+5. The media query to the below  will not be activated unless… unless the width is less than 500px

     ``` css
 @media (max-width: 500px) {